freenas/freenas-docs/userguide/storage.rst

 invalidates the previous recovery key`.
 Unlike a password, a passphrase can contain spaces and is typically a series of words.
-A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess (people who know you should not be able to guess the passphrase). **Remember this passphrase.
+A good passphrase is easy to remember (like the line to a song or piece of literature) but hard to guess. **Remember this passphrase.
 An encrypted volume cannot be reimported without it.** In other words, if the passphrase is forgotten, the data on the volume can become inaccessible if it becomes necessary to reimport the pool.
 Protect